Teodor Costăchioiu

 Distribution of averages in Bucharest, 2024 - 2025 (Step Histogram)

-I find it interesting to look separately at the 8-10 grade range, because that’s actually where the most intense competition for a good high school enrollment is.
+I find it interesting to look at the 8-10 grade range separately, because that’s actually where the most intense competition for a good high school enrollment is.
 So I’ve generated a second histogram, zooming in on just this segment – just to get a better understanding of what the competition for places at the most sought-after high schools looks like.

 Distribution of averages between 8 and 10